 - 1. Turn on the projector and start a presentation that includes audio. - 2.
 Press the Volume buttons as necessary to lower or raise the volume.

 A volume gauge appears on the screen.

-3. To set the volume to a specific level for an input source, you can set the volume using the projector's menus.
+3. To set the volume to a specific level for an input source, use the projector menus.